maelishere/Labyrinth/README.md

     Variables - use the Appendix.Var<T>() function to synchronize between server and client

     Function calls - use Appendix.Method() to register and Appendix.RPC() to call over network, with a max of three generic parameters.
 However, only primitives and some built-in unity struts are supported.

+Network Relevance

+    Instance messages for Variables and Function call make use of relevance, in order for the server to save bandwidth when sending data

+    For it to work an Observer Component (***Requirement***) must be placed on represention of a player (Character), which in turn requires an Entity component.
+You have to sync it's position, from client to server, through your own script; or NetworkTranform or NetworkRigidbody.
+Note: you can have multiple observers for each client.

+    Optionally you can add a Sector script to an empty gameobject in any network scene (doesn't require an Entity or World, the process happens on the server).
+This provides additionally details for relevance calculation.
+Note: required if you set relevancy to Relevance.Sectors for any variables or functions.